brocchio/DSC-232R-Final-Project/README.md

+## Introduction
+Being able to predict high dimensional time series data is a task that can be critical in many different industries.
+The goal of my project was to establish a model that would be able to accurately predict anonymized responders from a high dimensional Jane Street Real Time Market Forecasting dataset.
+In this project there were 79 anonymized features that were related to 9 different responders.
+This is a project that could be generalized across multiple different projects and tasks.

+## Methods

 ## Environment Setup and Data Download
 Unfortunately due to this being a Kaggle competition we cannot download the dataset directly from the competition page, https://www.kaggle.com/competitions/jane-street-real-time-market-data-forecasting/data, I was able to find a reupload of the dataset here, https://www.kaggle.com/datasets/mohamedsameh0410/jane-street-dataset.
 Download the dataset locally and use SSH to rsync the dataset into the SDSC server.